This Healthy Lectin-Free Vegan Chocolate Mousse is a great recipe to make or share during the hot summer months.

 It contains GMO dairy (heavy cream), GMO soy (soy lecithin emulsifiers), eggs, butter and gelatin.

-This healthier version is made with only 3 organic ingredients and is vegan, gluten-free, dairy-free, soy-free, nut-free, egg-free, no-cook, paleo-friendly and has no refined sugar.
+This healthier version is made with only 3 organic ingredients and is vegan, gluten-free, dairy-free, lectin-free, egg-free, nut-free, soy-free, no-cook, alkaline, paleo-friendly and has no refined sugar.

 Want more healthy dessert recipes?
 Check out Raw Vegan Chocolate Pudding Tarts, Creamy Chocolate Pudding, Chocolate Banana Cream Mini Desserts or my Clean Eating Cookbook with an entire chapter of 20 healthy, clean eating dessert recipes just like this one that you will love!